ThunderFly-aerospace/TFPROBE01/README.md

 ### Magnetic Sensing

 The magnetic Hall-effect sensor mounted on the probe board is able to sense both directions of magnetic field.
 The strenght of the magnetic field is decisive parameter for probe correct function.
+The magnetic flux is expected perpendicular to the sensor PCB surface.
+The detailed requirements of magnetic flux density are distribed in [AH3572 datasheet page 4](/doc/datasheets/AH3572-1483253.pdf).

 In the case of use magnetic sensing it is recommended to cover the probe in black shrinking tube.
 The covering blocks function of reflective sensor.

 ### Optical Sensing